 The Maryland Book Bank has developed the Home Library Program for elementary schools in Baltimore City, specifically targeting second grade students.
 The program has proven to be extremely effective in raising reading scores on the NWEA test for participating students.

-Children who participated in the program received five age and gender appropriate books per month.
+Children who participated in the program received five age appropriate books per month.
 The distribution began shortly after the NWEA tests were administered in October 2012 and continued until May 2013.
 The NWEA tests were administered again in March and the results for children who received the books were significantly better than those who did not receive the books.

 Two participating schools, Hampstead Hill Academy and Wolfe Street Academy of the Baltimore Curriculum Project agreed to provide access to test scores in order for us to measure the academic impact of having a home library.
 The test results were 17% higher on average for those who received books.
 The most significant increases were among boys who have traditionally been a difficult group to encourage reading and improve test scores.